rik2803/aws-cfn-gen/README.md

 ### `applicationconfig`

 `applicationconfig` is a list of applications to run in the ECS cluster.
-Each element in tha `applicationconfig` list contains the application description.
+Each element in the `applicationconfig` list contains the application description.

 ```javascript
   - name: "servicename"